AdobeDocs/target-learn.en/help/mobile-v4/add-requests.md

 * **Prefetch Request:**  a single request that retrieves offers and caches them into memory for future use in the app
 * **Batch Prefetch Request:**  a single request that prefetches offers for multiple locations
 * **Audience:**  a group of visitors defined in the Target interface or shared to Target from other Adobe applications (e.g. “iPhone X visitors”, “visitors in the California”, “First App Open”
-* **Activity:**  a Target construct, defined in the Target user interface (or with API) which links locations, offers and Audiences to create a personalized experience.
+* **Activity:**  a Target construct, defined in the Target user interface (or with API) which links locations, offers and Audiences to create a personalized experience

 ## Add a Batch Prefetch Request

-Our first scenario on We.Travel is a batch prefetch request with two Target locations to the Home Screen.
+The first request we will implement in We.Travel is a batch prefetch request with two Target locations on the Home Screen.
 In a later lesson, we'll configure offers for these locations that display messages to help guide new users through the booking process.
 For now, we'll use the locations as placeholders for the offers.

 A prefetch request fetches Target locations as minimally as possible by caching Adobe Target server responses.
 A batch prefetch request retrieves and caches multiple locations.
 All prefetched locations are cached on the device for future use in the user session.
-By prefetching multiple locations on the Home Screen, we can retrieve offers for later use as the user navigates through the app.
+By prefetching multiple locations on the Home Screen, we can retrieve offers to use later as the visitor navigates through the app.
 Refer to the [prefetch documentation](https://docs.adobe.com/content/help/en/mobile-services/android/target-android/c-mob-target-prefetch-android.html) for more details on prefetch methods.

 We'll start with the HomeActivity controller (the Home Screen's source code), which is located under app > main > java > com.wetravel > Controller.